 Nutrition Guide - Road Running

-It is not a requirement to take on additional nutrition during a shorter distance race and this is also dependant on the time you expect to be running for, but if you are running for a longer period of time or this is your 'A Race' you might will benefit from ensuring you hit the start line fully fuelled.
+It is not a requirement to take on additional nutrition during a shorter distance race, it is purely dependant on the time you expect to be running for, and personal preference.

 Pre-Race